 Panellist

-Paul matriculated from the University of Pittsburgh in 2005 with a degree in political science and after a successful career as a competitor for the William Pitt Debating Union.
+Paul matriculated from the University of Pittsburgh in 2005 with a degree in political science and has become an Associate Professor at its Department of Education.
 His work takes a critical approach, grounded in an appreciation of the structural dynamics of the United States that inform much of our contemporary moment.

 Erica Edwards